Where HIPAA Stops, CCPA BeginsMay 21, 2019

-This carve-out is not as broad as it appears, though, and covered entities and business associates that are otherwise in scope for CCPA (see our prior alert) must still figure out where and how they handle “personal information” that isn’t PHI.
-They should also note that some types of PHI (or former PHI) may be subject to CCPA despite the carve-out.
+These carve-outs are not as broad as they appear.
+Covered entities and business associates that are otherwise in scope for CCPA (see our prior alert) should still figure out where and how they handle “personal information” that isn’t PHI.
+They should also note that some types of PHI (or former PHI) may be subject to CCPA despite these carve-outs.

 Personal information created, received, maintained or transmitted by companies subject to HIPAA is likely subject to CCPA if it falls into one of the following five categories:

 1 – It is not created or collected as part of the payment, treatment or health care operations trifecta

 A covered entity deals with personal information in its day-to-day operations when paying or processing health care claims, treating patients or engaging in activities related to or designed to improve these functions.
 However, many covered entities also engage in activities that involve the collection of personal information from individuals who are not patients or individuals covered by a health plan.
 For example, a covered entity may collect personal information from a member of the public for marketing purposes or as part of its community engagement activities.
 It may collect cookies or device IDs on its website, geolocation information from employee devices or equipment not related to patient care, or track general consumer purchase behavior.

 2 – It was never PHI (or is excluded from the definition of PHI) under HIPAA

 3 – It was once PHI, but has been de-identified under HIPAA